DEMaestro1/spark-flow-int/README.md

 ## Shut Down and Restart Airflow

-For any changes made in the configuration files to be applied, you will have to rebuild the Airflow images with the command:
+For any changes made in the configuration files to be applied, you will need to rebuild the Airflow images with the commands:

     docker build -t airflow-custom .
     docker-compose build

 Recreate all the containers with: